Cavaliers vs. Wizards Player Props Betting Odds

 |3PM

+- The 22.8 points Kuzma scores per game are 0.3 more than his prop total on Friday.

-- He has grabbed 6.2 boards per game, which is less than his prop bet in Wednesday's game (6.5).
+- He has grabbed 6.1 boards per game, which is less than his prop bet for Friday's game (6.5).

-- Kuzma's 2.5 three-pointers made per game is the same as his Wednesday over/under.
+- Kuzma has knocked down 2.5 three-pointers per game, the same as his over/under on Friday.

 Check out all the prop bet options FanDuel has to offer!